Multiple Blow-Up Phenomena for $Q$-Curvature in High Dimensions: Lyapunov-Schmidt Reduction

-Note that, to guarantee the nonnegativity of the solution $U_{(\overline{\xi},\overline{\varepsilon},r)}$, we used only the positivity of the invariant $Y_{4}(M,g) > 0$.
-In the final section, in Proposition \ref{propo013}, we use the hypothesis $Y(M,g) > 0$ to apply the maximum principle of \cite[Theorem~A]{MR3420504} and conclude that the function is actually positive.
+To guaranty the nonnegativity of $U_{(\overline{\xi},\overline{\varepsilon},r)}$, we used the positivity of the invariants $Y(M,g) > 0$ and $Y_{4}(M,g) > 0$.
+In the final section, in Proposition \ref{propo013}, we use these hypotheses to apply the maximum principle of \cite[Theorem~A]{MR3420504} and conclude that the function is actually positive.